Spoilers For Wednesday’s ‘General Hospital’: Nina Rants To Jax About Carly’s Treatment Of Nelle

 — General Hospital (@GeneralHospital) April 8, 2020

 Could Nina end up actually trying to protect Nelle rather than feed what she gleans from her to Carly?
-SheKnows Soaps notes that Nina will try to reason with Nelle during Wednesday’s show, but it’s not clear that these efforts will have much of an impact.
-Even if Jax does try to insert himself into this situation to talk some sense into Carly, it may be difficult for him to make any real headway either.
+SheKnows Soaps notes that Nina will try to reason with Nelle during Wednesday’s show, but it’s not clear if her efforts will have much of an impact.
+Even if Jax does try to insert himself in this situation to talk some sense into Carly, it may be difficult for him to make any real headway.

 General Hospital spoilers reveal that Wednesday’s episode will include some flashback scenes to when Carly was a young girl still living with Frank and Virginia Benson.
-These scenes are slated to give viewers some fresh insight into why Carly has become so intense and fierce, and everybody will see a young Nelle as well.
+These scenes are designed to give viewers some fresh insight into why Carly has become so intense and fierce, and everybody will see a young Nelle as well.
 There are also supposed to be some surprises coming with these scenes that will be important in present-day Port Charles quite soon.

-In addition, there are supposed to be some developments related to Nina’s ongoing search for her daughter this week.
+In addition, there may be some developments related to Nina’s ongoing search for her daughter this week.
 While Willow saw the necklace during Tuesday’s show and seemed rattled by it, General Hospital spoilers have also hinted that Nelle could end up being Nina’s daughter.

 If that does turn out to be the case, it’s not a stretch to think that Nina could shift sides in this Wiley saga quite quickly and become very protective of her newfound daughter.
-General Hospital spoilers hint that Wednesday’s show is going to be a big one in terms of where all of this Carly and Nelle drama heads next and it does sound as if Nina will figure into upcoming events rather prominently.
+General Hospital spoilers hint that Wednesday’s show is going to be a big one in terms of where all of this Carly and Nelle drama heads next, and it does sound as if Nina will figure into upcoming events rather prominently.